rachelAtFlatiron/Phase-4-062424/assets/01_slides.md

 - WSGI <br />
     - interface between web servers (Apache, Nginx, local development server) and web apps <br />
     - specifically for Python frameworks <br />
+    - to make sure the coder doesn't have to design new applications around each server <br />

 - Werkzeug:  <br />
 - toolkit that implements requests, response objects and other utility functions <br />
     - debugger, classes to build requests and process responses, routing, making dev server <br />